-We identify Code staff as follows:
+We identify Code Staff as follows:

-- 1 Executive and non-executive members of the management body This translates as the board members for each regulated entity; - 2 Senior Management We consider ExCo members as Senior Management; - 3 Control Functions Heads of Risk, Compliance, Audit, Legal and Finance; - 4 Staff responsible for heading investment management, operations, marketing and human resources Heads of Investments, Marketing, HR, Operations; - 5 Other Risk Takers Those roles who have a material impact on the funds are to be included under this such as Portfolio Managers, Traders, Sales and Investment Committee members where key decisions are taken or vetoed. - 6 Quantitative criteria Any staff member earning a total remuneration higher than that of those captured using the criteria above are to be looked at however if their role does not pose any material risk they can be excluded but only after proper rationale and evidence is collected and presented to RemCo for approval.
+- 1 Executive and non-executive members of the management body - This translates as the board members for each regulated entity; - 2 Senior Management We consider ExCo members as Senior Management; - 3 Control Functions Heads of Risk, Compliance and Audit; - Employees responsible for heading the investment management, operations, marketing, human resources Heads of Investments, Marketing, HR, Operations; - 5 Other Risk Takers Those roles who have a material impact on the funds are to be included under this such as Portfolio Managers, Traders, Sales, Investment Committee members where key decisions are taken or vetoed. - 6 Quantitative criteria Any employee earning a total remuneration higher than that of those captured using the criteria above are considered.
+If their role does not pose any material risk they can be excluded but only after proper rationale and evidence is collected and presented to RemCo for approval.

 Once the list is established, it is reviewed by the Head of Compliance following which it is presented to RemCo for approval showing changes to previous year.
-26 employees have been identified.
+31 employees have been identified.

-The aggregate annual remuneration of senior management who have a material impact of the risk profile of the firm is £6,830,570 in respect of the 2019 performance year.
+The aggregate annual remuneration of senior management who have a material impact of the risk profile of the Company is £6,833,833 in respect of the 2020 performance year.
 This is made up of fixed pay and variable pay for Senior Management.

-The aggregate annual remuneration of other staff who have a material impact of the risk profile of the firm is £16,193,569 in respect of the 2019 performance year.
+The aggregate annual remuneration of other employees who have a material impact of the risk profile of the Company is £17,548,360 in respect of the 2020 performance year.
 This is made up of fixed pay and variable pay for Risk Takers and Control Functions.